-- Completion of 60 credits - Completion of 30 credits from a Certificate program in a related field - · Completion of all required courses and credits as per Program of Study - Cumulative program G.P.A. of 2.00 or better - Satisfactory completion of occupational experience and/or assignment, if required
+- Completion of 60 credits - · Completion of all required courses and credits as per Program of Study - Cumulative program G.P.A. of 2.00 or better - Satisfactory completion of occupational experience and/or assignment, if required

 Every effort has been made to ensure that information in this program is accurate at the time of publication.
 The College reserves the right to change programs if it becomes necessary so that program content remains relevant.
 In such cases, Olds College will provide clear and timely notice of the changes.